tekkeon/cdk-nextjs-serverless/README.md

 })
 ```

+## Features
+- [X] Build and deploy with single NextJS directory prop
+- [X] Ability to supply arguments for underlying created resources before and after instantiation
+- [X] CloudFront invalidation on deployment
+- [ ] Deployment with per-page lambdas
+- [ ] Deployment to API Gateway + Lambda rather than CloudFront + Lambda@Edge

 ## Examples
 Checkout the [examples directory](https://github.com/mkossoris/cdk-nextjs-serverless/tree/main/examples) to see a real world usage which you can clone and try deploying for yourself.